About campaigns

 Step 1.

 This topic describes adding destinations to your campaign.
-This is done from within the campaign builder for each recipient group that is part of a sub-audience.
-You can assign more than one destination to each recipient group.
+This is done from within the campaign builder for each treatment group that is part of a sub-audience.
+You can assign more than one destination to each treatment group.

 The following sections show adding destinations for each of the “active”, “cooling down”, and “at risk” sub-audiences within the campaign.